 Each of us has been tasked with completing a renovation project involving tile.
 Lucky for me, I have quite the handyman by my side who will be doing everything himself (with a little help from me).

 No two projects will be the same amongst the participating influencers, which makes following along super fun!
 Some may be adding a backsplash to their kitchen counters, others may be tearing out and laying new tile floors in their entries, or perhaps tiling a fireplace.
 My project however, is going to be big!
 I’ll need all the luck, prayers and crossed fingers I can get.
 Plus, in a couple of weeks I will also need your votes!
 What is a little competition without a prize, after all?!

 The winner of the Jeffrey Court Renovation Challenge will receive a $5,000 Dream Vacation and believe me, we’ll be needing it when these six weeks are up.
 Let me tell you all about our project!

 Since my home was built in 1878 it didn’t originally have bathrooms (or closets).
-Previous owners added electricity and plumbing, thank goodness.
+Previous owners added electricity, thank goodness.
 A master bath was never added and boy have I missed it.
 One owner converted a small bedroom into a large walk-in closet for the master.
 In my opinion, it was too big and had too much wasted space.
 Our solution was to cut that room in half and add a master bath.